 Many of us are told that crying is a sign of weakness so we suppress this feeling whenever it comes up.

 Having a good cry can release toxins, stress and bad energy that you’ve been carrying around and lighten your mood afterwards.

 Crying also improves vision and fights bacteria, keeping your eyes clean and healthy.
 Turn on your favorite sad movie and let the waterworks begin.

 One of the most fun self care ideas you can do for yourself is take yourself on a date!

 I did this one day and actually had a blast.

 First I got up early and headed into the city to do all of my favorite things.
 I laid in the park in the sun and read a book, followed by taking myself out to a nice lunch outside.

-As an empaths and introverts, we all love curling up on the couch and recharging after spending a long day around people.
+As introverts, we all love curling up on the couch with our dogs and recharging after spending a long day around people.

 Most of my self care ideas are things you can do at home, while others like volunteering can push you out of your comfort zone.

-What do you do as an empath or an introvert to practice self care?
+What do you do as an introvert to practice self care?
 Let me know in the comments below!